nicolasparada/blog/content/posts/go-messenger-dev-login.md

 That's it.
 Once you deploy the code to production and use your own domain (origin) this login function won't be available.

+This post concludes the backend.
 Got any question, advice or comment?
 Just leave it below 👍